🎵 Audio & Speech¶

 -

-GEM-TFL is proposed to bridge the gap between weak and full supervision for temporal forgery localization via a two-stage classification-regression framework.
-Three core modules are introduced: EM-based decomposition of binary labels into multi-dimensional latent attributes, training-free temporal consistency refinement (TCR), and graph diffusion proposal refinement (GPR).
-The method achieves an average mAP improvement of 4–8% on weakly supervised temporal forgery localization benchmarks.
+GEM-TFL is proposed to bridge the gap between weak and full supervision through a two-stage classification-regression framework.
+It incorporates three modules: EM-based decomposition of binary labels into multi-dimensional latent attributes, training-free Temporal Consistency Refinement, and Graph-diffusion Proposal Refinement, achieving a 4-8% average mAP improvement in weakly supervised temporal forgery localization.

 - Omni-MMSI: Toward Identity-Attributed Social Interaction Understanding